|Image Courtesy of opethpainter|

 Instead, learn how to learn in an in-depth way, so that you can carve your own niche and so that other people will imitate your playing style.

-An Alternative Music Education
+- The Alternative to Conventional Music Education